 Use the percentage symbols only when it is accompanied by a numeral.
-According to the National Survey of Immigrants (ENI) in Dominican Republic from a population in Dominican Republic of more than 10 million people, around 580,000 are securits 59.6% were born in Haiti (2017).
-Although it is estimated hat the population of Haitians and Haitian descendants could be up to 1.5 million (Canales et al., 2009).
+According to the National Survey of Immigrants (ENI) in Dominican Republic from a opulation in Dominican Republic of more than 10 million people, around 580,000 are migrants.
+From those immigrants 59.6% were born in Haiti (2017).
+Although it is stimated that the population of Haitians and Haitian descendants could be up to 1.5 million (Canales et al., 2009).
 Haitian workers have settled themselves in Dominican Republic but still, they are a group that is largely unrecognized and marginalized (Keys et al., 2014).